Rich and hearty shrimp gumbo recipe is laden with tender shrimp, crabmeat, oysters and herbs and spices for an authentic Creole flavor.

 A few weeks ago, The Husband and I were reminiscing over Lartigue’s gumbo.
 It’s at least another six months until our beach trip.
 That’s when I decided to try recreating the recipe myself.
 We picked the perfect weekend for it.
 The boys were away and it was bitterly cold outside.

+Now we are ready to add some stock.
 Keeping with the seafood theme, I opted to use homemade shrimp stock.
 Shrimp stock is just as easy to prepare as chicken stock.
 Check out my post here on how to make it.
 It really adds another level of flavor to the gumbo.
-But, if you would prefer to skip that step, chicken broth is just fine.
+You can buy seafood stock at the grocery store or you could also use chicken stock.

 You May Also Be Interested In: